 There are state guidelines that cover the number of times a course may be taken for credit.
-Non-credit courses have no repetition limit.
+Noncredit courses cannot be repeated, but students may reenroll any number of times.
 Credit courses may be taken one time for credit with the following exceptions:

-- Courses for which repetition is necessary to meet the major requirements of CSU or UC for completion of a bachelor's degree - Intercollegiate Athletics - Intercollegiate academic or vocational competition - The course is required for legally mandated training - A significant change in industry or licensure standards such that repetition of the course is necessary for employment or licensure such courses may be repeated any number of times
+- 1) Courses for which repetition is necessary to meet the major requirements of a CSU or UC for completion of a bachelor's degree - 2) Intercollegiate Athletics - 3) Intercollegiate academic or vocational competition